 Recently the trend has been towards more collaboration with the disruptors, rather than competition.

-Mobile apps can help speed up the process for the customer when it comes to instantaneous quotes, driving incremental sales and customer satisfaction.
-At LexisNexis Risk Solutions in the US market we have the Mobile Data Prefill solution which automatically completes the customer’s data on their smart phones.
+Consumer apps can help speed up the process for the customer when it comes to instantaneous quotes, driving incremental sales and customer satisfaction.
+At LexisNexis Risk Solutions in the US market we have the Auto Data Prefill solution which automatically completes the customer’s data on their smart phones.

-The goal for the insurer is dramatically reduced processing costs, more accurate pricing and risk analysis, as well as happier customers.
+The goal for the insurer is dramatically reduced processing costs, more accurate pricing and risk analysis, as well as better and more frequent interactions with customers.
 Pre-filling of forms is an important requirement for insurance customer service via a mobile platform, given the consumer resistance to tapping out large amounts of data on the small screen.

 Mobile apps can also help you see how safe a driver you are.
 They can do other things to coach your driving style and help reduce insurance cost, ultimately improving road safety.